Black Friday | 25% off online accounting for 6 months!

-The Agency Workers Regulations came into force on 1st October 2011 to bolster the rights of so-called “vulnerable” agency workers – and the Swedish Derogation is being mentioned a lot by Umbrella Companies.
+The Agency Workers Regulations came into force on 1st October 2011 to bolster the rights of so-called “vulnerable” agency workers – and the Swedish Derogation is being mentioned a lot.
 What does it mean?

 However, when the Agency Workers Directive was negotiated at EU level, a Swedish delegation negotiated a clause that said:

 Where ‘agency workers’ are employed on a permanent contract by their ‘Temporary Work Agency’ (a Recruitment Agency or Umbrella Company) and receive pay in-between assignments (i.e. when they are not working for a client) , the AWR rights to equal pay for an agency worker no longer exists (so the client/Employer doesn’t have to ensure the Contractor/Agency Worker receives equal pay to a comparable employee).
 This is the Swedish Derogation Model.